You’ve chosen to include the Jaguar Cichlid in your aquarium, have you? It’s a good choice, regarding appearance. They’re beautiful fish.

-However, some Jaguar Cichlids may consume their fry, if they’re left in with them for more than two weeks.
+However, some Jaguar Cichlids may consume their fry if left in with them for more than two weeks.
 If they do, remove the fry immediately.

 Looking after these magnificent fish takes planning.

-Keep decor simple and to a minimum.
+Keep decor and decorations simple and to a minimum, preferably around the perimeters of the tank.
 They’re going to get knocked over all the time.

 As with most Cichlids, include a flat rock as a spawning site.
 Have hidey-holes and cave-like areas.
+Arranging Driftwood is a great way to do this.
 But balance it out with plenty of open swimming space.

 Many aquarists advise not to have any plants at all.
-They like to dig, and the plants could be uprooted, or torn apart by clumsy maneuvers.
+They like to dig into the substrate and sand.
+The plants could be uprooted, or torn apart by clumsy maneuvers.

 Your aquarium must have a tight-fitting lid.
 Jaguar Cichlids can and will jump out of the tank.

-Like a few other Cichlids, these are sensitive to pH instability and pollutants.
+Like a few other Cichlids, these are sensitive to pH instability, pollutants and sudden water changes.

-You need to replace 20-30% of the water twice a week.
+You need to do water changes twice a week, with 20-30% of the water.
 When you do this, use a gravel cleaner.
 This removes decomposing organic matter.

 Keep your lighting low or subdued.

-These fish like the temperature to be slightly warm.
+These fish like the aquarium temperature to be slightly warm.
 They’re from a tropical climate.
-The best Jaguar Cichlid temperature range is 74-79° F (24-28° C).
+The best Jaguar Cichlid water temperature range is 74-79° F (24-28° C).